Hotel Design Mexico

 What to blog about?
 That’s what many ‘blog novices’, including myself, ask themselves.
 I figured that writing about something I am passionate and knowledgeable about, should be the best way forward.
-Interior Design you may think and yes that is one, if not my greatest passion and of course there are endless aspects to interior design, which I will hopefully, gradually explore in my blog.
+Interior Design is one, if not my greatest passion and of course there are endless aspects to interior design, which I will be exploring in my blog.

-However, I also have another passion and that is travel.
-In my ‘first life’, as I like to refer to it, I not only travelled the world extensively, but also worked in the hospitality industry around the world (in 7 countries to be exact).
-This is actually also where the name ‘Global Inspirations Design’ derives from, it is telling my story.
-I literally draw my inspiration from the many gorgeous places and amazing cultures I had the opportunity to see and get to know (if you like to know more about my journey, you can find out more under my About Page.
+However, I also have another passion: Travel and Hotels – with a particular weakness for tropical places and luxurious spaces.
+In my ‘first life’, as I like to refer to it, I not only travelled the world extensively, but also worked in the hospitality industry across the globe (in 7 countries on 3 continents to be exact).
+This is actually also where the name ‘Global Inspirations Design derives from.
+When designing spaces I draw inspiration from the many gorgeous places and spaces I got to visit.

-The first property I would like to introduce is Rosewood Mayakoba in Mexico, for it is one of my favourite places on the planet.
-Mexico has soooo much to offer!
-Culture, beaches, cities, adventure, sports, entertainment, nightlife, striking architecture, stunning hotels, amazing food and above all, beautiful and friendly people.
+The first property I would like to introduce is Rosewood Mayakoba in Mexico, for it is one of my all-time favourite hotels and one of the most wonderful places on the planet.
+Mexico has so much to offer!
+Culture, beaches, cities, adventure, sports, entertainment, nightlife, striking architecture, stunning hotels, amazing food and beautiful and friendly people.
 In this post, I will focus on the hotel side of things, however, before I get carried away and jump on the next plane… 😉

 Rosewood Mayakoba in Playa del Carmen Mexico is a dream come true!
 The architecture of the resort is truly stunning and very unique, the grounds are breathtaking, the staff warm and friendly and the food a simple delight!